Reform of workplace laws is 'worth it', says union boss

 — Sally McManus (@sallymcmanus) May 26, 2020

-The meetings are part of the federal government’s “JobMaker” plan announced Tuesday.
+The meetings are part of the federal government’s “JobMaker” plan announced on Tuesday.

-Mr Morrison revealed the government will shelve its union-busting Ensuring Integrity Bill as a sign of good faith ahead of the latest effort to reform Australia’s industrial relations system.
+Prime Minister Scott Morrison said the government would shelve its union-busting Ensuring Integrity Bill as a sign of good faith ahead of the latest effort to reform Australia’s industrial relations system.

-Five working groups would look at reforms designed to help coronavirus recovery.
+Five working groups will look at changes designed to help coronavirus recovery.

 They will review awards, enterprise bargaining agreements, casual work, union and employer misconduct and greenfields – agreements that set flat wages and conditions throughout the lifetime of a construction project.